Ex-Olympus CEO says Kikukawa resignation "a start"

-LONDON Oct 26 The sacked chief executive of Olympus Corp said the resignation of the Japanese company's chairman and president was "a start" but noted his replacement had also failed to demand explanations about hefty fees linked to acquisitions.

-"(Shuichi Takayama) is a nice guy," Woodford told Reuters by telephone on Wednesday.
+"(Shuichi Takayama) is a nice guy," Woodford told Reuters by telephone Wednesday.
 "This is a start.

 "But he's been on the board...If he had stood up and said we should discuss this (Woodford's concerns about unexplained payments) and not voted with the board -- if he had a conscience and concern ...
 But he hasn't done that.